-Entry and Advising will be closed Saturday, March 28th, April 4th and May 23rd.
+Entry and Advising will be closed Saturday, May 23rd.

 If you are a future student, your first step is to apply for admission.
 Visit Apply Now! to learn how to get started at Whatcom in five easy steps.
 From there you will be given information on placement testing, advising and registration appointments, tuition and fees, and new student orientation.
 If you are a currently enrolled student, the advising and registration process occurs every quarter.

 Get an early start planning your next quarter!
 Call Entry & Advising at 360.383.3080 to make an appointment or inquire about drop-in advising hours.
 In addition to the published quarterly class schedules, the following online resources are available on this website or MyWCC to help you stay on track to meet graduation requirements:

 - Class Schedule Search: Use this online version of quarterly schedules to search classes either by department or course number.